 Ship, Boat and Barge Mates supervise or coordinate activities of crew aboard ships, boats, barges, or dredges.

-Ship, Boat and Barge Mates with little to no experience tend to make between $38310 and $53450 while the more experienced ones make over $104440 per year.
+Ship, Boat and Barge Mates with little to no experience tend to make between $35410 and $48190 while the more experienced ones can earn over $100730 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Ship, Boat and Barge Mate is to move to a higher paying state like TX.
-Right now, the highest paying states for Ship, Boat and Barge Mates are TX, LA, OR, AL and KY.
+One of the easiest ways to increase your salary as a Ship, Boat and Barge Mate is to move to a higher paying state like TX.
+Right now, the highest paying states for Ship, Boat and Barge Mates are TX, OR, NY, LA and WA.

-3 other factors that can increase your salary as A Ship, Boat and Barge Mate is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Ship, Boat and Barge Mate is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Ship, Boat and Barge Mates what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Ship, Boat and Barge Mates what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons